In some cases, we earn commissions from affiliate links in our posts.

 Some somber events could also be referenced.
 Notably, the Aberfan disaster in Wales which caused the death of over 100 children and many adults.

-***Minor spoilers ahead – skip if you've not seen Series 9***
+***Minor spoilers ahead – skip to the next section if you've not seen Series 9***

 Through series 9, Sister Julienne (Jenny Agutter) was dealing with an increasingly hard time for the order of Nonnatus House.
 At the end of series 9, she was told her overall spending budget would be halved while the rent was set to increase substantially.